Divín

 Divín (Diwein; Divény) is a village and municipality in the Lučenec District in the Banská Bystrica Region of Slovakia.

 History

-In historical records, the village was first mentioned in 1329 as a parish and a castle (1329 castrum Dyun' villa sub eodem castro, 1393 Dyen, Dyuen, 1497 Dywyn, 1473 Dewen).
+In historical records, the village was first mentioned in 1329 as a parish and the Divín Castle (1329 castrum Dyun'villa sub eodem castro, 1393 Dyen, Dyuen, 1497 Dywyn, 1473 Dewen).
 Many noble families ruled the village and lived in the castle: Tomay, Lossonczy, Balassa, Zichy.
 In 1575 the fortress was occupied by Turks up to 1593.
 In 1604, it passed to nobles Bocskay, and after to Balassa family again.
 In 1674, the castle was destroyed by General Strassoldo.